DanRohde/blender-stuff/WFC 3D Generator/README.md

 ## Upcoming Features
-* Distance constraints: Rules that restrict the placement of building blocks based on their distance from a specific point or another building block
 * Improved (region) frequency constraints: Frequency in percent instead of a specific number
 * 3D Viewport constraint visualizer
 * some tutorials and documentation (thx, David-rD, for your feedback)